rosettatype/yrsa-rasa/README.md

 ## Download

-You can download the fonts from `Fonts/` folder of this repo.
+You can download the compiled fonts from [Fonts](https://github.com/rosettatype/yrsa/tree/master/Fonts) folder of this repo.

 ## Language support